 This inevitably leaves us starving and tired.
 For people around so much food, we rarely find time to sit down and actually eat it.
 Instead, we only grow hungrier watching the pornographic playback on the monitors: ice cream perfectly curling into a scoop, wisps of steam crawling out of freshly baked pie, the oh-so-sought-after close-up of melted cheese stretching.

 While shooting the video for corn risotto recently, our visual director, Vicky, and I stood close to the pressure cooker, breathing in the sweet corn steam while our stomachs rumbled.
-She had elotes on her mind, and specifically Kenji’s recipe for the Mexican grilled street corn that’s smothered in mayo, then showered with cheese, chili, and lime.
+She had elotes on her mind, and specifically Kenji’s recipe for the Mexican grilled street corn that’s smothered in mayo, then showered with cheese, chile, and lime.
 It’s a perfect example of food math at its best—somehow the whole becomes much greater than the sum of its parts.

 Vicky was dreaming about creating her own culinary formula, exponentially increasing the deliciousness factor of my corn risotto by adding an elote multiplier.
-It seemed like sound science to me: Swap out the pecorino for Cotija, stir in some mayo, finish it with chili and cilantro.
+It seemed like sound science to me: Swap out the pecorino for Cotija, stir in some mayo, finish it with chile and cilantro.

 Hunger drives you to do crazy things, so, before elote-fying the corn risotto per her request, I followed in Daniel’s footsteps, frying the corn risotto in heaps of butter to form a crispy cake, as he does in his risotto al salto recipe.
 Because before you add mayo to something, it should always be fried in butter.